Nitrokey/nethsm/docs/clustering.md

 This CA now has to be installed to every node.

-Installing this CA to a node is done though the new endpoint `/config/tls/cluster-ca.pem`.
-However right now it wouldn't be accepted, because the node would detect its TLS cert is not signed by our CA yet.

 To do this, first generate a Certificate Signing Request (CSR) from the node with the `/config/tls/csr.pem` endpoint (refer to its documentation).